tin-nguyen12/hello-world/test.md

 ```java
 Please enter starting cash register balance:
 ```
-Another change made was when the user was inputting the item's in for transacation, it didn't display back the item's name:
+Another change made was when the user was inputting the items in for transacation, the name wasn't dispayed back to the user:
 ```java
 Please enter the item's name: Coke
 Please enter the item's cost: 10